Lnikolett96/Typescript-Projects/README.md

    ```bash
    npm install
    ```
-3. Start the project (depending on your setup, for example with parcel or webpack):
+3. Start the project (depending on your setup, for example with Parcel or Webpack):
    ```bash
    npm start
    ```
-4. Open the browser to see the map with the user and company markers.
+4. Open your browser to see the map with the user and company markers.

 ---

 ### 2. Sort

 This project demonstrates how to build a flexible **sorting algorithm** that works with different data types:
 - Strings (`CharactersCollection`)
 - Numbers (`NumberCollection`)
 - Linked Lists (`LinkedList`)

-The idea is to have a reusable `Sorter` class that can sort any collection which implements a common interface.
+The idea is to create a reusable `Sorter` class that can sort any collection implementing a shared interface.

 **Example code:**
 ```ts